Then Play On: Alternate track listings

-When the double-sided single "Oh Well (Parts 1 & 2)" (released November 1969) became a hit, the US LP was re-released in a revised running order to include "Oh Well", dropping Danny Kirwan's "When You Say" and "My Dream" to make room for it.
+When the double-sided single "Oh Well (Parts 1 & 2)" (released November 1969) became a hit, the US LP was re-released in January 1970 with a revised running order to include "Oh Well", dropping Danny Kirwan's "When You Say" and "My Dream" to make room for it.
 The two parts of "Oh Well" differ widely, the first being hard rock, the latter a meditative instrumental, on which Green played cello.
-The first minute or so of "Part 2" was included as a fade-out coda to the A-side of the single.
-For the album, "Oh Well (Parts 1 & 2)" were crudely spliced together, so that the coda is heard twice.
-Without the repeat, the whole piece runs only 7:58.
-"Part 1" of "Oh Well" has remained a regular concert feature to the present day, sung variously by Bob Welch, Lindsey Buckingham, Billy Burnette and Mike Campbell.

 Other changes include putting the two edits from the "Madge" jams back-to-back, fading down between them.
 The giggle that previously linked "My Dream" to "Like Crying" ended up, in the previous edit, following the end of "Fighting for Madge" instead.
-Madge, the press were told at the time, was a female fan of the group, immortalised in two long instrumental jams finally released in their entirety on 2002's The Vaudeville Years.
-A revised UK version with the same 11 tracks in the same order as the revised US LP, was issued in the UK with a plain black cover (Reprise K44103), though confusingly it was printed with the wrong track listing on both the cover and on the vinyl's centre labels.
-The track listing, as printed, was the original UK 14 tracks.

-Original CD, 1990

-The CD release mostly sticks to the order of the revised US track listing, but re-inserts the two deleted songs ("My Dream" and "When You Say") in new locations.
-The giggle is now tied to the end of "Fighting For Madge" instead of the beginning of "Like Crying" by the previous edit.
-"Oh Well" still contains the repeated minute.
-The two songs that appeared only on the UK LP are still missing.

-Rhino Records Deluxe Edition CD/LP 2013

-In August 2013, Rhino Records reissued a Deluxe Edition remastered edition of the album on vinyl and CD, restoring its original 1969 UK track listing and adding four bonus tracks from the same era.
+Madge, the press were told at the time, was a female fan of the group.

-Unreleased Bonus EP: The Milton Schlitz Show
+Unreleased bonus EP: The Milton Schlitz Show

 The original intention was to include a bonus EP in the Then Play On album.
 The EP was to be compensation for the fact that Jeremy Spencer barely appeared on the album.
-The EP consisted of Spencer's parodies of doo wop ("Ricky Dee and the Angels"), Alexis Korner, country blues ("Texas Slim"), acid rock ("The Orange Electric Squares"), and John Mayall.
-It was finally released on Fleetwood Mac's The Vaudeville Years compilation in the 1990s.
+The EP consisted of Spencer's parodies of doo wop ("Ricky Dee and the Angels"), Alexis Korner, country blues ("Texas Slim"), acid rock ("The Orange Electric Squares"), and John Mayall ("Man of Action").
+It was finally released on Fleetwood Mac's The Vaudeville Years compilation in 1998.